A set of Olympic medals won by Australian swimmer John Konrads in Rome in 1960 is part of the National Museum of Australia's collection.

 Other notable Australian winners at the Rome Olympics included John Devitt, Murray Rose, David Thiele, Neville Hayes, John Shipton, Dawn Fraser, Lorraine Crapp and Alva Colquhuon.

-John took up a sports scholarship at the University of Southern California between 1961 and 1963.
-In 2005 he told ABC Radio National's Peter Thompson it was 'the only way for us to capitalise on our swimming or our sport and be able to get some tangible benefit, like a university degree'.
+He took up a sports scholarship at the University of Southern California between 1961 and 1963.
+In 2005, Konrads told ABC Radio National's Peter Thompson it was 'the only way for us to capitalise on our swimming or our sport and be able to get some tangible benefit, like a university degree'.

 However, he 'started enjoying Coors beer and California girls as much as my training, and went off the rails'.
-Although John qualified for the Australian 4x200m freestyle relay team for the Olympic Games held in Tokyo in 1964, he did not compete and effectively retired from swimming that year aged 22.
+Konrads qualified for the Australian 4x200m freestyle relay team for the 1964 Olympic Games in Tokyo but did not compete and effectively retired from swimming that year aged 22.

 Medals lost and found

-These include collections relating to fellow Olympic swimmers Edna Davey and her son Grahame Hamilton, hockey and athletics Olympian Nova Peris-Kneebone (now Nova Batman), sprinter Betty Cuthbert and basketballer Danny Morseu.
+These include collections relating to hockey and athletics Olympian Nova Peris, sprinter Betty Cuthbert and basketballer Danny Morseu.

 The John Konrads collection preserves the rich material culture of Australian participation in Olympic Games and fulfils John's wish to 'offer inspiration to the youth of today to show that a migrant kid can become a world beater'.

-The National Museum of Australia acquired John's medals and memorabilia in August 2011.
+The National Museum of Australia acquired the Konrads medals and memorabilia in 2011.
+John Konrads died in 2021.

 In our collection